-If I had to choose a fatal flaw for a reader, I would say it’s the inability to admit when they don’t know.
+If I had to choose a fatal flaw for an access assistant, I would say it’s the inability to admit when they don’t know.
 People who can’t admit when they don’t know something tend to make things up as a cover.
 I could not believe it when almost half of the people I interviewed said that the molecule on the page was a water molecule when it was actually acetone.
 I didn’t expect them to know acetone on sight, but did I expect them to say if they didn’t know and to describe the structure instead.

 During my studies or research, if my access assistant gives me the wrong name of a molecule, I won’t be able to correct their mistake.
 This has happened to me before and caused me to proceed on a false presumption.
 You need to be able to trust that whatever your access assistant tells you reflects the information on the page.